 People-watching and making up funny stories as you go is great fun.
-Same thing applies for animals.
-You would be amazed how many silly conversations you can “pretend” they are having.
-Keep it light though.
-Don’t want to teach them to be mean.
+Same thing applies to animals.
+You would be amazed how many silly conversations you can pretend they are having.
+Keep it light though—don’t want to teach them to be mean.

 4. Unexpected Moments

-Chances are you are listening to their music anyway.
+Chances are you are listening to your kids’ favorite music anyway.
 It’s probably annoying.
 Make it fun for yourself and funny for them by changing the words more to your liking.
 Sing it loud and proud.

-It could be anybody or anything.
-Maybe one of their favorite television characters.
-Maybe a famous singer.
-The king of England.
-Who knows.
-Even if you stink at it, it will probably still be funny.
+It could be of anybody or anything—one of their favorite television characters, a famous singer, or your kids’ grandpa.
+Even if you stink at your impression, it will probably still be funny.
 The laughter might come from how bad you are at it, but it’s still humor.

 7. Silly Pranks

-The timeless classic – the whoopee cushion.
-Funny 99% of the time.
+A timeless classic: the whoopee cushion.
+It’s funny 99% of the time.
 The whole joke depends on the timing.
-A quiet hush in the room.
-Mom in serious mode ready to sit down and read.
+There’s quiet hush in the room.
+One of your sons is in serious mode, ready to sit down and study.
 Boom.
 Now that’s funny.
 Pranks require catching the victim off guard.
-It also requires good sense enough to not be mean or destructive.
+It also requires good enough sense not to be mean or destructive.

 8. Crazy Props

 Funny coats.
 Wild hats.
-Fake buck teeth.
+Fake teeth.
 Props rule when it’s unexpected.
-Maybe you are shopping with your wife and you and the kids are bored in the women’s section.
-Grab one of those big sun hats that always seem to be around and sneak up behind your kids.
+Maybe you are shopping with your daughters.
+Grab one of those big sun hats that always seem to be around women’s clothing stores, put it on, and sneak up behind your kids.
 It will be funny.
-If you keep a straight face like it’s normal that’s even better.
+If you keep a straight face like it’s normal, that’s even better.
 The key to humor is always timing.

 9. The Careful Insult

 Insulting humor can be very funny when done properly.
 However, you certainly don’t want to hurt anyone’s feelings.
 Make light of certain prominent personality traits of your family members.
-Including your own.
-Maybe your wife is a clean freak.
-Your son a big jock.
+Or make fun of your own prominent personality traits!
+Maybe you’re a clean freak or your son a big jock.
 Over-hype the trait.
 Just always be careful to do it with love in your heart.

 10. Real Life Situations

 Everybody has bad moments.
 Maybe you just tapped into the back of the car in front of you.
-Maybe your bag of groceries, the one with the carton of eggs, just busted open two feet from your front door.
-Generally you might be inclined to say some choice words.
+Maybe your bag of groceries—the one with the carton of eggs—just broke open two feet from your front door.
+Generally, you might be inclined to say some choice words.
 Instead, make it funny.
 Lighten the tension.
 Making fun of yourself at these moments can turn a possible bad memory into a lifelong great one.

 Huddle Up Question